luke-mcevoy/forestFire/README.md

 - This data can even be overlayed into larger maps that model wind speed and weather patterns so firefighting resources can be more effectively used.

 ## Origins
-- Started from research project in EN 250: Quantitative Biology at Stevens Institute of Technology (January 2020) under Professor Strigul
+- Started from research project in EN 250: Quantitative Biology at Stevens Institute of Technology (January 2020) with Alexander Murtagh, Jayden Pereira, Brandon Wang under Professor Strigul

 ## Weekly Assessment